Raku/nqp/docs/ops.markdown

 ## isstr
 * `isstr(Mu $obj --> int)`

-Returns a 1 if the object is a str type, 0 otherwise.
+Returns a 1 if the object is a native str type, 0 otherwise.

 ## istrue
 * `istrue(Mu $obj --> int)`